-The Board Charter sets out the duties, responsibilities, functions and code of ethics of the Board, as far as possible, it is accordance with the principles of good corporate governance set out in guidelines such as the Malaysian Code on Corporate Governance 2012 (“Code”) issued by the regulatory authorities for the Directors to apply in all their dealings on behalf of the Group.
+The Board Charter sets out the duties, responsibilities, functions and code of ethics of the Board, as far as possible, it is accordance with the principles and practices of good corporate governance of the Malaysian Code on Corporate Governance 2017 (“Code”) issued by the regulatory authorities for the Directors to apply in all their dealings on behalf of the Group.

-The Board derives its authority to act from the Memorandum and Articles of Association (“M&A”) of the Company and the laws and regulations governing the companies in Malaysia.
+The Board derives its authority to act from the Constitution of the Company (“Constitution”) and the laws and regulations governing the companies in Malaysia.

 Board of Directors

 The Board should be led by Directors who have the experience and background necessary to serve effectively on the Board and its committees, which may include financial, technical, business and other expertise as determined by the Board.

 The Board delegates some of its function to the Committees of the Board which operate within clearly defined terms of reference with a view to assist in the fulfillment of its responsibilities.

 Chairman of the various Committees reports to the Board with recommendations on all matters considered at its meeting.
 Minutes of each Committee meeting are also circulated to the Board.

 - Audit Committee

 - Nomination Committee

 - Remuneration Committee